nemisj/docs/cv.md

 * JavaScript performance analysis, IE6 ( using memory profiler )

+Most apps which were ceated by the Mendix Platform grew into complex applications - screens became more full of complex data and a lot of conditinal rendering was applied in them.
+It were not simple forms anymore but complex nested multi-tab interfaces.
+All this made generated apps runs slower not only in old browsers, like IE but also in newer ones.

-Created by the Mendix Platform apps became bigger and bigger.
-Logic inside it became more complex and screens became more full.
-All this makes generated apps runs slower.
-Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis and memory leaks and fix that.
-At that time there was a tool : JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave a very low-level footprint of the browser's memory.
-Got really a lot of profiling experience and a lot of knowledge of the JavaScript internals, like how objects are created in memory, how they constructed and destroyed, how garbage collector actually works and another kind of js-engine aspects.
+Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis in order to optimize rendering of the apps.
+At that time there was a tool called "JavaScript Memory Validator ( http://www.softwareverify.com/ )", which gave a very low-level footprint of the browser's memory.
+Using this information helped me really a lot of in getting better understanding of the internals of the JavaScript engine e.g., how objects are created in the browsers memory, the way garbage collector actually works, where memory leaks can reside and other js-engine's aspects.
+After couple of weeks of profiling I achieved user accaptable rendering of the applications.

 * Improving and stabilizing the previous version of the Mendix Client Framework